4. Data and Functionality

 A big advantage of using a simplified subset of the Scala language to represent data types is that tooling can optimise the JVM bytecode representation.

-For example, we can pack Boolean and Option fields into an Array[Byte],
+For example, we could pack Boolean and Option fields into an Array[Byte],

-cache instances, memoise hashCode, optimise equals, use @switch statements
+cache values, memoise hashCode, optimise equals, use @switch statements

 when pattern matching, and much more.